The diameter of weighted random graphs: Proof of the upper bound

 We now show that for any $x>0$ and $\ell=O(\log n)$,

-Remark that a sum of a geometric (with parameter $\pi$) number of independent exponential random variables with parameter $\mu$ is distributed as an exponential random variable with parameter $(1-\pi)\mu$.
-For any $k\leq K_n$, we have:
+Note that a sum of a geometric (with parameter $\pi$) number of independent exponential random variables with parameter $\mu$ is distributed as an exponential random variable with parameter $(1-\pi)\mu$.
+For any $k\leq K_n$, we have